 In relation to the use of third-party owned media content and brands, our Group is required to obtain from the licensors the licensing rights to use and distribute such media content and license such brands.
-See "Our business model - Our Media Content Distribution Business - Salient terms of our content distribution agreements with our licensors" and "Our business model - Our Brand Licensing Business - Our Group as the brand licensee - Salient terms of our brand licensing agreements with our brand licensors" in this section for further details about the terms of our content distribution agreements and brand licensing agreements.
+See "Salient terms of our content distribution agreements with our licensors" and "Salient terms of our brand licensing agreements with our brand licensors" in this section for further details about the terms of our content distribution agreements and brand licensing agreements.